African Kitchen Party.

 Jerald (the groom to be) made a brief appearance and greater his bride with gifts and flowers, they sat together and received wisdom and advice from both mothers before he left the ladies to enjoy the day’s proceedings.

-There then followed more advise, singing and dancing and of course more opportunities for me to photograph this beautiful event.
+There then followed more advice, singing and dancing and of course more opportunities for me to photograph this beautiful event.

 After the event, myself Precious & Jerald went out to the beach and had a pre-wedding photography session, the pictures from that are on here too.